madebykind/madebykind-v3/content/blog/kind-certifies-a-b-corporation.md

 cover_img_alt: Kind team sat around a table looking at a laptop and an ipad
 draft: false
 seo_title: Kind certifies as a B Corp Creative Agency
-description: We’re delighted to announce that, this week, Kind has officially certified as a B Corporation
+description: We’re delighted to announce that, this week, Kind has officially certified as Nottingham's first B Corp
 featured: false
 key_topic:
   - Our impact